Dmitry Orlov’s winner gives the Capitals a wild overtime win over the Penguins

 Vanecek’s tough break

-Before Vanecek’s early exit Tuesday night, he had taken control of the net for the Capitals with a strong six-game stretch to close January.
-His consistency had earned him the net for Tuesday’s marquee matchup against the rival Penguins.
+Before Vanecek’s early exit Tuesday, he had taken control of the net for the Capitals with a strong six-game stretch to close January.
+His consistency had earned him the start for Tuesday’s marquee matchup against the rival Penguins.
 He had gone 4-2-0 in his previous six games, and he was coming off his second shutout of the season in a 5-0 win at the Dallas Stars on Friday.

-“Through a month where we were struggling to get wins, I felt like he gave us a chance and an opportunity to do that,” Capitals Coach Peter Laviolette said.
+“Through a month where we were struggling to get wins, I felt like he gave us a chance and an opportunity to do that,” Laviolette said.
 “He’s played really well.”

 Vanecek said his consistency has largely been because of an improved mental approach.
 He said help with that side of his game came from goaltending coach Scott Murray as well as sports psychologists back home in the Czech Republic.